floatgreen/airportweather/README.md

 ![alt text](man/figures/launch.png "Launch shiny app")

-Choose the airport code by typing the letter or just choose from menu.
+Choose the airport code by typing the letter or just choose from the menu.
 When you type letter, the menu will show all choice with the letters.
-You can choose multiple airport.
+You can choose multiple airports.

 ![alt text](man/figures/code.png "Choose airport code")